riebeekn/experiments-in-meteor-blog/_posts/2015-07-01-photo-blog-part-1.md

 Other than not specifying the S3 keys the only other difference with the client code is that we spit out a toast message if the file upload fails.

 The `Images.allow...` code block specifies the allow rules on the collection.
 For now we allow any inserts so return true for inserts.
-The Update rule is also required when using the S3 store, I believe it has something to do with the way FSCollection streams the file to S3.
+The Update rule is also required when using the S3 store, I believe it has something to do with the way CollectionFS streams the file to S3.

 OK, so we've got our collection all set-up, now we just need to hook it up in our client code.
 We'll alter our `dropzone.js` file so that it does something other than print out a console message.